Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 In Europe, we had a very strong increase in off-highway revenue mainly driven by higher volumes on existing platforms with Caterpillar.
 And commercial truck revenue was also up slightly in the quarter which together combined for a 20% revenue increase versus last year.

-Finally, in Asia Pacific Clean Air segment, revenue was up 4% driven by a 48% gain in commercial truck and off-highway revenue.
+Finally, in the Asia Pacific Clean Air segment, revenue was up 4% driven by a 48% gain in commercial truck and off-highway revenue.
 The strong performance was mainly due to higher volumes on our commercial truck programs in China.
 India also contributed as incremental content continues to ramp up to meet the Bharat Stage IV standards.

 Now turning to Clean Air earnings and margin performance.
 Adjusted EBIT was up 7% to $119 million.
 Value-added adjusted EBIT margin was 11%, which was even with last year's performance.